hyperdefined/ToolStats/README.md

 * Fish caught.
 * Sheep sheared.

 The best part is, this data is stored on the item itself.
+You can also change how the lore is displayed on the items!

 ![Image](https://raw.githubusercontent.com/hyperdefined/ToolStats/master/images/image.png)
 ![Image](https://raw.githubusercontent.com/hyperdefined/ToolStats/master/images/image2.png)